 Meet Our Team

-The Berkeley Fiction Review has two to four managing editors, who oversee a large team of assistant editors divided into multiple departments: Administration, Advertising and Outreach, Distributions, and Magazine.
-Our design staff create ads and visuals for our journal.
+The Berkeley Fiction Review has two to four managing editors, who oversee a large team of assistant editors divided into multiple departments: Administration, Publicity, Distributions, and Magazine.
+Our design staff create graphics and visuals for our journal.
 Our staff writers write content for our online magazine ranging from book reviews, personal essays, and commentary pieces.

 John Michael Cummings